Romain-P/Wotlk-Scripts/Paladin/README.md

     #showtooltip Spell Name
     /script SafeCast("Spell Name", "Unit")

+> **Note:**

+> - Showtooltip is gonna put the spell icon with its gcd on your macro
+> - Units can be enemy units such as **target, focus, arena1 etc..**
+> - This function is not recommanded to use for self casts
+> - You can add everything you want before the script *(e.g /stopcasting)*

 You also have 2 other functions for sacrifice, and healing a given unit.
 See @macro-list
 ----------
 Configuration
 -------------